 This article will take about 3 minutes to read

-While the global COVID-19 pandemic has forced stores to close and consumers to stay home, it certainly hasn’t stopped people from shopping.
+While the global COVID-19 pandemic forced stores to close and consumers to stay home, it certainly did not stop people from shopping.
 According to a survey conducted by Salesforce, 58% of global consumers expect to do more online shopping this year than ever before.
 The B2B sector showed even higher stats with 80% of business buyers expecting to pivot to e-commerce and business purchasing online.

 At the turn of the 20th century, consumers began demanding a more comfortable and accessible retail experience.
 In response, a company called Montgomery Ward & Co. created the first mail-order catalog.
 The medium grew throughout the early 1900s with companies such as JCPenny, Victoria’s Secret, and J. Crew launching catalogs as an accompaniment to their in-store experience.
 In the 1980s catalog sales accounted for ~50% of sales revenues for these major companies.

 Today, printed catalogs are still widely used as both a sales and advertising tool (Ikea distributes over 200 million copies of its highly anticipated catalog each year), but they’ve moved out of the direct sales space.
 Why?
 Because digital technologies such as e-commerce are now able to meet that core consumer need faster and more reliably.

 A Traditional company Turns to E-commerce

 However, several years ago Jordi Badia, CIO & CDO at Venca, and his team realized that the catalog alone would not be enough to sustain their growth.
 Retail had become a global market, as digital platforms allowed local and national brands to reach and capture international audiences.
 The company, prioritizing innovation and what they saw as the future of the industry, chose to pivot towards e-commerce, keeping their catalog as a supplemental sales and advertising tool.